-The WHS Officer is responsible for providing regular recommendations to the Principal to update the manual.
+The WHS Officer and Finance Manager are responsible for providing regular recommendations to the Principal to update the manual.

 The Principal is responsible for updating the manual according to circumstantial changes (eg new infrastructure and assets, or changing staff/student/workplace needs).